djuniorscjr/component-jsf/README.md

 # Create Component for JSF project
 Why?
-For organize and refactor the code.
+Help with divs nested, organize and refactor the code.
 Here have created two component, grid and row.
 See index.xhtml

 ### Grid
 Where? (src/main/webapp/resources/x/grid.xhtml